prurigro/hypothetical/readme.md

 7. Updates the `CACHE_BUST` variable in the `.env` file, which changes the value of a `version` query string appended to compiled assets and prevents clients from using a previous version in their cache.
 8. (artisan) Run new database migrations.
 9. Cleans, downloads and updates npm dependencies.
-10. Cleans, downloads and updates bower dependencies.
-11. Runs `gulp --production` to build project files and copy fonts to `public/fonts` (uses the local version of gulp installed in `node_modules`).
+10. Runs `gulp --production` to build project files and copy fonts to `public/fonts` (uses the local version of gulp installed in `node_modules`).
-12. (artisan) Takes the website out of maintenance mode.
+11. (artisan) Takes the website out of maintenance mode.

 **NOTE**: Items with `(artisan)` prepended to them won't be run if `init.sh` is run with the `--no-artisan` flag.